widged/gb-elm-language/en/intro/03-static type.md

 add x y = x + y
 ```

-Any type annotation must include a `:`.
+Any type annotation must include a `:` and the return type.
 The `:` means "has type".

-It is followed by the type of the arguments returned (if any) and the type of the value returned.
+With functions that accept arguments,  the argument types are added before the result value type.
+Each argument type is followed by a `->` that can be read as “returns”.
+Think of the rightmost type as the type of the return value, and the others as arguments.
+The pattern is then `function name : 1st arg type -> 2nd arg type -> return type`

 Types always begin with a capital letter (or open parenthesis). (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md))

 #### No parameters.
 Just return value